Awards & Honors

 Follow E.J.
 Graff on Twitter

-As senior fellow, E.J.
-Graff is investigating and exposing some of the serious inequities, injustices, and human rights issues that confront many women.
-Since 2001, she has been a Resident Scholar at the Brandeis Women’s Studies Research Center.
+E.J.
+Graff is a senior consulting editor and senior fellow at the Schuster Institute for Investigative Journalism where she investigates and exposes some of the serious inequities, injustices, and human rights issues that confront many women.
+Since 2001, she has been a resident scholar at Brandeis University's Women’s Studies Research Center.